 Who did ship it in?

 How did crack cocaine become so popular that it led to an epidemic, and who brought it to South Central?
 The story begins in the early 1900s in Nicaragua, a country in Central America.
 In this country, the US took complete military control because they wanted to control the farm land.
 The Nicaraguans revolted against this, and were led by Augusto Cesar Sandino.
 He led the country briefly, but was overthrown in a coup d’etat by Anastasio Somoza.
 Somoza ruled the country through the military and the people did not have very many rights.
 He gained control in the 1930s.
 Nearly 40 years later, in 1979, the people revolted against Somoza.
 The main group that led the revolt were called the Sandinistas.
 They were named after Sandino.
 They were also communist, and this worried the US because they did not want to lose money that they put in to building up Nicaragua.
 So the US started to give money to some Nicaraguans to fights the communist Sandinistas, starting a civil war in Nicaragua.
 This led to many Nicaraguans coming to the US.
-The only problem was *under construction*
+The only problem was after the Iran-Contra Scandal (more on this later), U.S. government funding for this war was cut off.

-The solution was to partner with wealthy Nicaraguans who were involved in drug distribution, and use the money to supply weapons to fight the communist Sandinistas.
-The U.S. was complicit with the drug trade to allow for the influx of money lost after the Iran-Contra Scandle.
-In 1981, the CIA helped ship cocaine from Nicaragua to El Salvador and then on to to Texas and Arkansas, and lastly to LA.
-Drug dealers on the CIA payroll also set up connections between major drug dealers in LA and Compton, and Nicaragua.
-The CIA allow for the sale of the drugs to the drug dealers and sent the money to buy weapons for Nicaragua.
+The solution was to partner with wealthy Nicaraguans who were known to be involved in drug distribution, and use the money to supply weapons to fight the communist Sandinistas.
+The U.S. was complicit with the drug trade to allow for the influx of money lost after the Iran-Contra Scandal.
+In 1981, the CIA actually helped ship cocaine from Nicaragua to El Salvador and then on to to Texas and Arkansas, and lastly to LA.
+Drug dealers on the CIA payroll also set up connections between known drug dealers in LA and Compton, and Nicaragua.
+The CIA allow for the sale of the drugs to the drug dealers, knowing that the money would be used to buy weapons for Nicaragua by their wealthy partners.
 The drug dealers first distributed the drugs among gangs, and then to individual smaller drug dealers.
-South Central already had existing drug markets and were virtually ignored by greater society.
+South Central already had existing drug markets that were virtually ignored by greater society.
+However, the crack cocaine had a particularly devastating impact.

 After the Epidemic